Body camera footage released showing Derek Chauvin's violent use of force in 2017 case

 The clip shows Derek Chauvin taking down Pope and putting a knee on his neck.
 Chauvin then choked him and struck him with a flashlight, holding him in the prone position for 15 minutes, according to the lawsuit.

+Derek Chavuin had gone to Pope's house in 2017 for a domestic assault call.

-Pope's arrest took place in 2017; his attorneys compiled and edited the footage, which was released on Thursday.
+Pope's attorneys compiled and edited the footage, which was released on Thursday.
 His case was settled for $7.5 million.

 RELATED: Minneapolis City Council settles 2 civil cases against Derek Chauvin for nearly $9 million